Supreme Court Favored the Class-Action Waivers, Making it Harder For You to Sue Your Employer!

 Together, they challenge their employer’s use for Arbitration Agreements.
 With the employees claiming the AA violates the National Labor Relations Act (NLRA) in which employees were guaranteed to join forces for mutual aid and protection.

 The Supreme Court’s majority decided against the workers, claiming that the said collective bargaining law cannot replace the federal law nor the arbitration process.
 This also means that class-action waivers brought by employers in an employment contract are deemed legitimate.

-This ruling supported the high court’s former decision that companies can force its employees and consumers into AA’s with class-action waivers and fine prints especially when buying plane tickets or registering for a new cell phone.
+This ruling supported the high court’s former decision that companies can force their employees and consumers into AA’s with class-action waivers and fine print especially when buying plane tickets or registering for a new cell phone.
 While the latest ruling sanctioned the use of such waivers in the workplace.
-Hence, it became a common practice for the last 20 years.
+This has become a common practice for the last 20 years.